parallelmicroscopy/24-well-RAP/README.md

 This is a 24 well variant of the system described here: https://elifesciences.org/articles/56426.
 The main differences are its inverted (parabolic reflector on the bottom).

 <i> Things to keep in mind: </i>

-1) It uses 50 mm FL objective lenses, for a magnification of 2X.
+- It uses 50 mm FL objective lenses, for a magnification of 2X.

-2) It uses a combination of 3D printed parts and purchased optomechanics (1/2 inch steel posts + post holders).
+- It uses a combination of 3D printed parts and purchased optomechanics (1/2 inch steel posts + post holders).

-3) It is a 24 well imaging system (not a 96 well imaging system as described in the original publication). <i> The current design assumes the spacing of the wells is 18mm - please ensure that your 24 well plates have this exact spacing.</i>
+- It is a 24 well imaging system (not a 96 well imaging system as described in the original publication). <i> The current design assumes the spacing of the wells is 18mm - please ensure that your 24 well plates have this exact spacing.</i>

-4) Image collection and LED control is through a PC or Mac computer (desktop or laptop).
+- Image collection and LED control is through a PC or Mac computer (desktop or laptop).

-5) For the software, see : https://github.com/parallelmicroscopy/RAP-software

 <b> Construction tips: </b>